Walking Tall (1973 film): Remake

 In 2004, a remake starring professional wrestler Dwayne "The Rock" Johnson was made.
 Although it used elements from Pusser's life and the original Walking Tall, many things were changed.
 Johnson's character's name was now Chris Vaughn, the sheriff is trying to stop the selling of illegal drugs instead of illegal moonshine, and the film's setting became semirural Kitsap County, Washington, although it was filmed in Squamish, British Columbia, Canada.
 Two sequels to the remake were produced, and released in 2007: Walking Tall: The Payback and Walking Tall: Lone Justice, both made in Dallas, Texas, and released directly to DVD.
 These sequels starred Kevin Sorbo as Nick Prescott, the son of the town's sheriff, who takes the law into his own hands when his father is killed in a suspicious car accident.

+In popular culture

+In the song "The Movies" by the country music group The Statler Brothers which consists of naming different films, one line is "Thunderball, Walking Tall, Jaws, Jesse James.